CDCgov/ixa/examples/infection-by-group/README.md

 The following are a summary of assumed dependencies from `ixa`:

 * `parameters` component: Loads parameters from a file or command line args, loads them into global properties (below)
 * `global_properties` component: Defines properties which can be accessible to any module
 * `person` component: Creates a `People` data container which unique ID for each person, provides an `add_person()` method
 * `person_properties` component: connects each person ID defined by the `person` component with a specific property (e.g., `infection_status`), provides add/change/subscribe API
+* `groups` component: assigns each person to a region which defines their force of infection and holds each person's region even as they move across regions.
 * `reports` component: Handles file writing, provides api for writing typed rows
 * `random_number_generator` component: Provides seedable rng api to sample over a distribution, list of person ids
 * `event_manager` component: provides a global send/subscribe interface